MichelleCordeiro/rocketseat-explorer/stage-02-html-css/project-1extra-desafio-intermediario/README.md

 </p>
 <br>

-### 🏆 Challenge - Project 02
+### 🏆 Challenge - Project Extra
 Develop website from figma layout.
-You can see the project code in this [repository](https://github.com/MichelleCordeiro/rocketseat-explorer/tree/main/stage-02/project-02-html-css-desafio/) and see it online [here](https://MichelleCordeiro.github.io/rocketseat-explorer/stage-02/project-02-html-css-desafio/).
+You can see the project code in this [repository](https://github.com/MichelleCordeiro/rocketseat-explorer/tree/main/stage-02-html-css/project-1extra-desafio-intermediario/) and see it online [here](https://MichelleCordeiro.github.io/rocketseat-explorer/stage-02-html-css/project-1extra-desafio-intermediario/).
 <br><br>

 ### 📝 License